Home

 Luke 21:8

-These people "think" that they do God service by their malicious witness and reports against God's true servants, but their reviling will become a testimony against them (Matthew 12:37).
+These people who come in Christ's name "think" that they do God service by their convoluted ways and malicious actions against Christ's servants, but in the end their reviling will become a testimony against them (Matthew 12:37), not against the word.

-When Christ says that His servants are not to premeditate in their hearts what to answer, He is instructing them not to answer from the wisdom of their own hearts, but from the wisdom direct from God's word.
 That is the "mouth and wisdom" that all the adversaries of Christ will not be able to gainsay nor resist.
-In other words, the children of God should not to look to trust the words of the Church, their education, their Pastors, their traditions or to themselves to answer those who revile them.
+In other words, the children of God should not to look to trust the words of men, the Church, their education, their Pastors, their traditions or to themselves to answer those who revile and oppose the gospel.
 They are to look to God's inerrant word as the unassailable voice of reason.

 Proverbs 3:5

-Our answers "MUST" come from God, and when they do no one can righteously gainsay (speak against) it.
-For what professing Christian will blatantly call God a liar if you are quoting His word?
-They'll ignore it, trample His words under foot, or turn to the right hand and the left in order to avoid it, but they cannot (professing themselves Christians) "verbally" deny it.
+Our answers to the adversaries "MUST" come from God, which means from His word.
+And when they do, no one can righteously gainsay (speak against) it.
+For what professing Christian will blatantly call God a liar if you are directly quoting His word to them?
+They may blind their eyes to it, trample it under foot, or turn to the right hand and the left in order to avoid receiving it, but they cannot (professing themselves Christians) verbally deny the scripture.
+Even as not one accusation, not one word of evil stood against Christ, because He spoke what God had given Him to speak.

-As with most other prophesies Christ spoke concerning behavior, this principle relates to "all Christians" at all times, but in the great tribulation period when iniquity increases and evil spreads through the world like a plague, faithfulness is needed more than ever.
-Just as the principle that the spirit of anti-Christ was already working in the world when Paul was writing.
-But it would also be revealed "greatly" in the latter days at the time of Satan's loosing.
+So the Luke 21 principle relates to "all Christians" at all times, but in the great tribulation period when iniquity will increases and evil spread through the world like a plague, faithfulness to God's word is needed more than ever.
+Here is the patience and the faith of the saints.
+Just as the principle that the spirit of anti-Christ was already working in the world when Paul was writing, but it would also be revealed "greatly" in the latter days at the time of Satan's loosing.
 In other words, Paul declared that Satan's power was going to be loosed sometime in the future that iniquity abound, but he also declared that it was even at that time already working in the world.
 The principle is that tribulation is normative for believers (John 16:33), but at the time near the second advent of Christ, it will be greater than ever.
-It is at this time that there will be greater persecution and reviling, and when the spirit of antichrist will go forth greatly as an adversary accusing the brethren.
+It is at this time that there will be greater persecution and reviling, and that is when the spirit of antichrist will go forth greatly as an adversary to accuse the faithful brethren.

 1st Timothy 4:1-2